Consulting psychology: Ethical issues

 Consulting relationships differ from traditional counseling and psychotherapeutic relationships in fundamental ways that require consideration in evaluating ethical questions.
 As of 2012, formal ethical guidelines specific to the discipline are not available.
 Existing codes of ethics for the helping professions provide limited guidance for consultation practice.

 Ethical issues are inevitably complicated by the fact that consulting relationships involve three parties: the consultant, the consultee, and the consultee's client system.

 Confidentiality depends on the consultant and on the cooperative efforts of perhaps many organizational members.
 Variable levels of participation means attention to providing only appropriate access to information.
 Managing information access and confidentiality require negotiation.

 Clients' right to informed consent must be maintained in the presence of a consulting relationship.
 This right is complicated by the corresponding rights of consultees, including the right not to accept consultation.

 Power is typically distributed unequally among participants in the consultation process.
 Power differentials may be real or perceived.
 Those with greater power must take responsibility for its use and impact.

-Consultants with preexisting personal or professional relationships with participants in the consultation must take care that such relationships do not comprise the process.
+Consultants with preexisting personal or professional relationships with participants in the consultation must take care that such relationships do not compromise the process.